Car remapping is a technique used to help squeeze extra performance out of your car – and it’s growing in popularity around the world.

 Leave it to the experts at a reputable remapping garage.
 If you have a go yourself – especially with a new car – and it all goes wrong then you could be left with a sky-high repair bill.

-How much does a remap cost?
+How much does it cost to remap my car?

 The cost of remapping depends on the car.
 It’s also important to do your research as some garages won’t be able to carry out the procedure on every car.